[ Image Credit solarviews.com ]

 Provide your Azure Backup Vault credentials that you downloaded from the Azure Portal in order to register this server and then click Next.

-Provide a passphrase minimum 16-characters used to encrypt the data sent to Azure and provide a location to save this passphrase.
+Provide a passphrase minimum of 16-characters used to encrypt the data sent to Azure and provide a location to save this passphrase.
 You can also generate a passphrase by clicking on Generate Passphrase.

 Note: Microsoft Azure Backup Server does not send this passphrase along with your data to Azure.
 You need to store this passphrase in a secure location and not locally on the server.
 Please read carefully the text highlighted in the screenshot below.